What is FAP in Freight?

 Related: Read 4 Common Mistakes Freight Audit Software Can Solve

 Most companies have upgraded to include some tech-based automations for freight auditing.
-An automated freight auditing process involves electronically reviewing the payment process of carrier invoices, which saves time and cuts costs.
+An automated freight audit process involves electronically reviewing the payment system of carrier invoices, which saves time and cuts shipping costs.
 With an automated approach, a shipper utilizes specialized software designed for freight audit and payments.
 Your company can use a custom in-house solution or outsource the process to an auditing firm.
 In addition, an automated process ensures greater consistency and accuracy.

 Finally, there is also a hybrid approach to freight auditing, which combines manual labor with automated steps or elements.
 For example, tasks may initially enter the automated system, but a human is assigned to investigate and make corrections as needed if a problem is identified.